 The task of medical billing and coding is concerned with the process of submitting and following up on insurance claims.
 Reimbursement by the healthcare provider is an important segment as well.
 The process is same for both private companies and government sponsored programs.

 The U.S. bureau of Labor Statistics revealed the marked rise in the demand as well as the annual pay of healthcare managers since 2008.
-According to the report, there were around 179,500 medical records technicians working in the healthcare industry, a number supported by new efforts to make medical coding training a standard requirement for healthcare professionals.
+According to the report, there were around 179,500 medical records technicians working in the healthcare industry, a number supported by new efforts to make Medical Coding Program a standard requirement for healthcare professionals.
 The job outlook for the coming years has been predicted to rise at a faster than average rate of 21%.

 Read the full report here.

 Medical records and health information technicians should be able to discuss the information of the patient and/or any discrepancy with professionals that include the doctors and insurance professionals.

 One of the key elements in this case is the health information data.
 The idea is that the technicians should be able to organize and manage the data efficiently.
 The quality as well as the accessibility and protection of the data should be made possible on paper and electronic form.
 This leads to another important aspect, which is the classification system.

 The scope of medical coding training dictates the use of classification systems that can code and subsequently categorize the information of the patient.
 This information can then be used for reimbursement, maintenance of history, database management among other things.